paulbayer/Inventory_Scripts/README.md

   - --exact: It's possible that some fragments will exist both as a stackname, as well as part of other stacknames (think "xxx" and "xxx-global").
 In these cases, you can use the "--exact" parameter, and it will only use the string you've entered. *Note that this means you must enter the entire string, and not just a fragment anymore.*
   - --skipprofile: Sometimes you want to specify a fragment of a profile, and you want 5 of the 6 profiles that fragment shows up in, but not the 6th.
 You can use this parameter to exclude that 6th profile (space delimited).
   - --skipaccount: Sometimes you want to exclude the production accounts from any script you're running.
 You can use this parameter to exclude a list of accounts (space delimited).
+  - --filename: This parameter (hasn't been added to all the scripts yet) is my attempt to produce output suitable for use in an Excel sheet, or other analysis tooling.
+Eventually I'll come up with the Analysis tooling myself, but until then - the least I could do is output this data in a suitable format.
+You'll have to run the help (-h) to find out for each script if it supports this parameter / output yet or not.
   - +delete: I've tried to make it difficult to **accidentally** delete any resources, so that's why it's a "+" instead of a "-".

 Purpose Built Scripts
 ------------------